d-lopes/karavan-camel-k8s/README.md

 As soon as this happens, the local API is accessible underneath: http://localhost:8080/channels/{channel}

-Configured channels for categories of Chuck Norris jokes are as follows:
+Pre-configured channel mappings for categories of Chuck Norris jokes are as follows:

 | Channel | Category |
 | ------- | -------- |